hollaex/hollaex-kit/README.md

 There is a list of functions you can call which will be added later and they are not at this point implemented yet.

+> - **Note**: v1 has a new authentication mechanism using HMAC signature.
+HollaEx previously was using JSON Web Token (JWT) which is now changed to HMAC authentication.

 ### Example:

 ```node